 Option Agreement template

-Share option agreements are a routine contract for scaling businesses that typically offer employees some form of ownership, through equity awards that give them options to buy shares in the company.
-Discover how to create (and automate) share option agreements in this guide.
-Alternatively, use this free option agreement template to get started right away.
+Share option agreements are a routine contract for scaling businesses that typically offer employees some form of ownership.
+Use this free option agreement template to create contracts for your business.

 The template below is based on participation in the UK’s EMI share options scheme - other schemes are available and you can tailor the template to your particular needs.